Chapel Hart: Music career

+America's Got Talent appearance and afterward
-In July 2021, the group announced a second studio album, titled The Girls Are Back in Town.
-Glixman also produced this album.
-Another single and video, "Made for Me", followed in 2022.
-Chapel Hart had planned to tour with the Indigo Girls in mid-2022, but canceled this tour when that duo's member Emily Saliers was diagnosed with COVID-19.

-During this time, agents for the NBC talent show America's Got Talent contacted members of the group.
-Danica told the blog Taste of Country that Chapel Hart initially turned down the offer, but ultimately agreed to appear on the show after being contacted by the same agent a number of times.
+Chapel Hart had planned to tour with the Indigo Girls in mid-2022, but canceled this tour when one of the members of the duo was diagnosed with COVID-19.
+During this time, a producer for the NBC talent show America's Got Talent named Lindsay Rush contacted members of the group.
+According to Taste of Country, the group initially turned down her offer, but changed their minds after Rush contacted them several more times.
+Danica Hart told Bobby Bones on his iHeart Radio show, "I've gotta hand to Lindsay Rush.
+Lindsay was a pitbull about it.
+So we were like 'Okay...Okay, Lindsay Rush!"
 On the audition episode airing July 19 (during the show's 17th season), they performed "You Can Have Him Jolene".
-For the second time in the show's history, a group Golden Buzzer was granted to them by the four judges and host.
-This allowed Chapel Hart to advance to the next round of competition, eventually earning a spot in the finals after performing their original song "The Girls Are Back in Town".
+All four judges awarded the group the Golden Buzzer, the second time in the show's history that this was done.
+Doing so allowed Chapel Hart to advance immediately to the next round of competition, eventually earning a spot in the finals after performing their original song "The Girls Are Back in Town".
 Chapel Hart advanced to the finals, where they performed a cover of Bonnie Raitt's "Something to Talk About" with Darius Rucker.
-They were eliminated from the fifth-place position.
+They were eliminated from the fifth-place position after performing another original song, "American Pride".

 Chapel Hart received an invitation to make their debut on the Grand Ole Opry on September 17, 2022.
-They are also featured on Darius Rucker's late-2022 single "Ol' Church Hymn".
+They were also featured on Darius Rucker's late-2022 single "Ol' Church Hymn".
 In late October 2022, Danica Hart underwent vocal cord surgery, requiring a period of vocal rest.
+Once Danica recovered, the trio released a new single titled "Glory Days" in January 2023, which they co-wrote with Jim Beavers.
+In a multi-person review from Country Universe, Jonathan Keefe and Zackary Kephart both spoke favorably of the song's story about struggling musicians and praised the vocal harmony, comparing the song's sound favorably to country music of the 1990s, while Coyne was less favorable towards the lyrics and lead vocal.

-Once Danica recovered, the trio released a new single titled "Glory Days" in January 2023.
-They also released another song titled "Welcome to Fist City", an answer song to Loretta Lynn's 1968 single "Fist City".
+Another single for the group in 2023 was "Welcome to Fist City", an answer song to Loretta Lynn's 1968 single "Fist City".
 Prior to her death in 2022, Lynn had asked the trio to write the song.
 Chapel Hart also announced a series of tour dates for 2023.
+"Welcome to Fist City" and "Glory Days" were included on the group's third studio album also titled Glory Days, released in May 2023.
+The trio promoted the album through a concert tour, including a performance at the CMA Music Festival.
+Holly Smith of the website Holler Country praised the album's vocal harmonies and called the album "jubilant".